Google

 Tortrix schaefferana Herrich-Schäffer, 1851

-Taxonomic Notes: Phiaris septentrionana (Curtis, 1835) was formerly placed in Olethreutes; the current generic treatment follows Aarvik et al. (2017).
+Taxonomic Notes: Phiaris septentrionana (Curtis, 1835) was formerly placed in Olethreutes; the current generic treatment follows Aarvik (2017).

 References